Traditional Food in France on a Budget

 - Do order off the prix fixe menu if one is available and the choices look enticing.
 In fact, if you can find a restaurant offering this at lunchtime it is even more of a bargain.
 You can frequently get multiple courses and sometimes even wine included for one set price.

-Budget Slow Food: Where to Stay
+Budget Travel in France: Where to Stay

 - Logis de France is the ultimate foodie accommodation.
 These inns, typically with around 18 rooms, are mostly family-owned and almost always include a restaurant.
 In fact, you can pay more for the food than the room.
 The rooms are modestly-priced, and you can also opt for “half-board,” which includes breakfast and lunch or dinner.
 You are almost always assured of regional flavors.